Who is eligible

 Missouri has not expanded Medicaid (MO HealthNet) under the ACA.
 Non-disabled adults without children are not eligible for Medicaid regardless of how low their income is, and parents with dependent children are only eligible with incomes that don’t exceed 18 percent of the poverty level.
 Only Texas has a lower Medicaid eligibility cap, at 15 percent.

-If Missouri were to expand Medicaid, FamiliesUSA estimates that 452,000 people would be newly-eligible for coverage.
+If Missouri had expanded Medicaid, FamiliesUSA estimates that 452,000 people would be newly-eligible for coverage.

 As the ACA was written, it called for Medicaid expansion in every state for residents with incomes up to 133 percent of poverty.
 But in 2012, the Supreme Court ruled that states could not be penalized for opting out of expansion, and Missouri is one of 19 states that has not yet taken steps to expand coverage.